evanwill/_drafts/_notes/rawgraphs.md

 date: 2022-11-29
 ---

-> RAWGraphs is a browser-based app for quick data visualization.
+> Data Hub Tool Talk: RAWGraphs is a browser-based app for quick data visualization.
 With extensive help built in, this is a great tool for teaching, learning, and experimenting with charts.
-This sessions will introduce the tool, along with tips for working with data on the web and other browser-based apps.
+This session will introduce the tool, along with tips for working with data on the web and other browser-based apps. [talk recording](https://youtu.be/A1iQb00FjUU)

 ## RAWGraphs intro